 Definition of a Condition of Class

 Conditions of Class are issued when significant deficiencies are found during surveys or inspections.
 These can involve the ship's hull, machinery, equipment, or overall maintenance.
-The society will detail the necessary actions and the deadline for completion.
+The Class society will detail the necessary actions and the deadline for completion.

 Requirements for specific measures, repairs, or surveys